almugabo/reference_processing/README.md

 4. reference matching : using the bibliographic components find the reference in an external bibliographic database and retrieve its identifier (eg. Crossref doi, Arxiv number etc...)

+**N.B**

+We plan to use LLM for subtask 2 and substask 3 (below only substast 3, still working on a juypter notebook for finetuning a model for substask 2)

 ### SUBTASK 3: REFERENCE PARSING (Some challenges in reference parsing and our approach)